 About Peter Dunn

-Why is it so difficult for us in California, in America, in the world to change our actions, our behavior, even in the face of massive evidence for the need to change?
+In the past, I asked myself at times: " Why is it so difficult for us in California, in America, in the world to change our actions, our priorities, our daily behavior, even in the face of massive evidence for the need to change?"

-But let's go much further than hearing stories, telling stories… the times demand it.
-So yes let's engage in peaceful demonstrations as needed, but let's go beyond that.
-Let's engage in bold acts of compassion, bold acts of community building, bold acts of localization of our livelihoods, our economies , and our food, all rooted in the higher potentials we have abandoned for so long…In other words, thru our actions, let's provide stories for others to tell... and maybe, thru our actions we can help inspire others to reconnect to their basic humanity…and our actions will make clear that, contrary to conventional thought, this is what humanity really looks like…we are what humanity looks like.
+And then let's go much further than hearing stories, telling stories… yes let's engage in peaceful demonstrations as needed, but let's go beyond that.
+Let's engage in bold acts of compassion, bold acts of community building, bold acts of localization of our livelihoods, our economies , and our food, all rooted in the higher potentials so many have forgotten…In other words, thru our actions, let's provide stories for others to tell... and maybe, thru our actions we can help inspire others to reconnect to their basic humanity…and our actions will make clear that, contrary to conventional thought, this is what humanity really looks like…we are what humanity looks like.

 Peter began his non-profit executive career working as Director of the Environmental Political Action Committee of Wisconsin, while still in college.
 He then joined the renowned nonprofit consulting firm Community Counselling Service (www.ccsfundraising.com).
-While serving for 9 years as an Executive Director with CCS Peter directed 14 successful capital/endowment/development campaigns for healthcare, educational, and church-related organizations across the continent.
+While serving as a consultant with CCS Peter directed successful capital/endowment/development campaigns for healthcare, education, social service, and church-related organizations across the continent.
 His clients included Merrit Peralta Medical Center in Oakland, the Lutheran Church Missouri Synod in St. Louis, King’s College in Edmonton, Alberta, and Villa Maria Academy in Brownsville, Texas.
 Turning down an invitation to become CCS Vice-President for Western Canada, Peter left the firm to work more closely with community-based organizations large and small.

-Settling in the Bay Area, he provided valuable counsel and guidance to numerous non-profits including California Symphony, Bernal Heights Neighborhood Center, and Haight Ashbury Free Clinics.
+He then provided valuable counsel and guidance to numerous non-profits including California Symphony, Bernal Heights Neighborhood Center, and Haight Ashbury Free Clinics.
 He also served as Vice-President for Resource Development with the San Francisco Community Clinic Consortium.
-Moving to Los Angeles in 2003, working as contractor, Chief Development Officer, and Executive Director Peter has provided guidance and direction to Relief International, Cesar Chavez Foundation, National Farm Worker’s Service Center, Valley Community Clinic, California Dance Institute, and Communities for a Better Environment, to name a few.
+More recently, working as contractor, Chief Development Officer, and Executive Director Peter has provided guidance and direction to Relief International, Cesar Chavez Foundation, National Farm Worker’s Service Center, Valley Community Clinic, California Dance Institute, Communities for a Better Environment, and Boys Hope Girls Hope San Francisco, to name a few.

-Born and raised in Chicago, Peter is a graduate of the University of Wisconsin – Madison, where he earned a BA/BS in English with a minor in Computer Science.
-He is also a graduate of the Annenberg Foundation's year-long Alchemy/Alchemy+ Executive Directors certificate program.
+Born and raised in Chicago, Peter is a graduate of the University of Wisconsin Madison, where he earned a BA/BS in English with a minor in Computer Science.
+He is also a graduate of the Annenberg Foundation's year-long Alchemy/Alchemy+ nonprofit executive certificate program.
 Having studied in Mexico City for a year, Peter speaks fluent Spanish.